 Meta (Facebook): Software Engineer Levels

-Meta Engineering Levels and their distinct capabilities from E3 to E9+.
-Understand fully expectations, code delivery, project execution, direction and salaries.
+Meta Engineering Levels and their distinct capabilities from E3 to E10.
+Understand fully IC/engineer expectations, code delivery, project execution, direction and salaries.

 Meta (Facebook): IC Levels Engineering Laddder at Big Tech

-Meta (a.k.a Facebook) has a very well-established structure and levels for Software Engineers.
-Facebook Engineer Levels start from E3 (IC3) Intern/Student, but for this post, we will focus on levels from E3 (IC3) to E10 (IC10), which are for fully qualified engineers.
-This structure helps define career progression, responsibilities, and compensation, ensuring clarity and growth opportunities for engineers at Meta.
+Meta (formerly Facebook) has a well-defined structure and levels for software engineers, starting from E2 (IC2) for interns/students.
+This article will focus on levels E3 (IC3) to E10 (IC10), covering fully qualified engineers and individual contributors.
+These levels define career progression, responsibilities, and compensation, ensuring clarity and growth opportunities for engineers at Meta.

 E3 – Software Engineer ||